BHumans/presentations/src/slides/emotional-inteligence.md

 **Benefits:**
 - Better decision-making
 - Increased adaptability
-- Improved stress management
+- Improved emotional management
-- Enhanced reputation
-- Stronger relationships
+- Stability
+- Sense of control over your life

 ---

-Self-Regulation Strategies
+**Self-Regulation Strategies:**

-- Practice mindfulness
+- Practice mindfulness activities.
+Yoga, meditation, breathing.
-- Use the pause-think-act approach
-- Identify your values
-- Take responsibility for your actions
-- Learn from setbacks
+- Look for someone to listen to you
+- Write whatever is that you are feeling
+- Shifting focus
+- Divide complex issues into smaller problems
+- Cognitive reestructuring
+- Crying or releasing anger

 ---